Goatfish

-The goatfishes are ray-finned fish of the family Mullidae, the only family in the suborder Mulloidei of the order Syngnathiformes.
+The goatfishes, or mullets, are ray-finned fish of the family Mullidae, the only family in the suborder Mulloidei of the order Syngnathiformes.
 The family is also sometimes referred to as the red mullets, which also refers more narrowly to the genus Mullus.

 The family name and the English common name mullet derived from Latin mullus, the red mullet; other than the red mullet and the striped red mullet or surmullet, the English word "mullet" generally refers to a different family of fish, the Mugilidae or gray mullets.

 Taxonomy

 Evolution

 Due to their relatively nondescript body plan, the phylogenetic affinities of goatfishes have long been uncertain, outside of their being percomorphs.
 In the past, they were placed in an expanded treatment of Perciformes, which is now known to be paraphyletic.
 More recent studies incorporating phylogenetics have found them to belong to the order Syngnathiformes, which also contains seahorses, pipefish, and flying gurnards.
 Specifically, they belong to a "benthic clade" also containing gurnards, seamoths, and dragonets, with the dragonets being their closest relatives.
-This divergence likely occurred during a rapid but ancient radiation of the Syngnathiformes during the Late Cretaceous, explaining both the physical differences between goatfish & other Syngnathiformes, as well as the past difficulty in determining their phylogenetic affinities.
+This divergence likely occurred during a rapid but ancient radiation of the Syngnathiformes during the Late Cretaceous, explaining both the physical differences between goatfish and other Syngnathiformes, as well as the past difficulty in determining their phylogenetic affinities.